Sales Negotiation Skills to Maximize Outcomes

 We’re not interested in manipulative tactics or one-time-use strategies.
 We’re about transforming individuals into world-class negotiators who understand the value of long-term relationships and can balance their self-interest with collaboration to unlock creative outcomes.

 Our training gets results.
-For every dollar invested in RED BEAR training, our clients receive back, on average, $54 — talk about value!
+For every dollar invested in RED BEAR training, our clients receive, on average, $54 in return for every dollar spent; that's value!

 To learn more about RED BEAR and our sales negotiation training course, Situational Negotiation Skills, be sure to connect with the team today.